dianakorka/Data-Science-in-R/rfile/LISS-data.md

   mutate(right=as.factor(right))
 ```

-Descriptive statistics for the 2022 data.
+### Descriptive statistics and visualisations for the 2022 data

 ``` r
 data22_cleaned %>%